OpeyemiAdeniji/youtube-port-ingest/docs/ingest.md

    1. `Click +` Widget and select Number Chart.

-   2. Title: Views, (add the metric icon).
+   2. Title: Enter **Views** in the input box

+   3. Add an optional icon if you prefer.

-   3. Select Aggregrate by property and choose video as the Blueprint.
+   4. Select `Aggregrate by` property and choose video as the Blueprint.

-   4. Select View Count as Property and Sum as the Function
+   5. Select `View Count` as Property and `Sum` as the Function

    <img width="613" alt="image" src="https://github.com/user-attachments/assets/14fec310-7bf6-42ad-b9b7-5e850c234133">

-   5. Click Save.
+   6. Click Save.

 </details>